tytydraco/yessleep/out/I_crashed_a_house_party_for_a_good_time_but_had_a_very_bad_time.md

 My back was covered in burns from whatever acid they had spat at me as I fled.
 It was most superficial, but it had burnt a hole through my best shirt.
 Hunter managed to fall asleep, and I was quite convinced that in the morning, he’d have no recollection of the night.

-I was prepared to file it away in horrifying things I pretended never happened, something that’d keep me up at night, and that I’d drown in alcohol or drugs.
+I was prepared to file it away in horrifying things I pretend never happened, something that’d keep me up at night, and that I’d drown in alcohol or drugs.

 It wasn’t to be the case.

 I’m writing this here, not to share a story, but to warn you, I don’t think I’m going to be around for much longer to raise the alarm bells that very clearly need to be rung.

 It started with Congelia, now back in her human form, though missing an arm.
-She stood at the front of my flat with a blank expression.
-Then were was another and another.
+She stood at the front of my flat with a blank expression, just staring.Then were was another and another.
 There’s about fifty as I write this here today.

 The police have been called again.

 They’re on their way, I’m pretty sure they think I’m the victim of some elaborate prank, and I so very hope they’re right, because I can hear them heading up my stairs.